 It’s busy working for Access Skills – I’m never sure what the day will bring and it’s usually very different to what I had planned.

-I like this variety and being able to focus on making thing better and doing the right thing -these values are very important to me and help create a sense of stability in a quickly changing world.
+I like this variety and being able to focus on making things better and doing the right thing -these values are very important to me and help create a sense of stability in a quickly changing world.

 Positive, calm and kind.